Bucks County Traffic Offense Lawyer

 Going to Court

-When you are given a traffic ticket or citation, it usually has a court date on it and tells you what court to go to challenge the charges against you.
+When you are given a traffic ticket or citation, it usually has a court date written on it and tells you what court to go to.
 This will be important information for you and your lawyer to know where to fight the case.
 When you arrive, the judge will have a list of cases and will run through the list.
-If there is no one there to challenge a case or if the ticket has already been paid, this functions as a guilty plea.
+If no one is there to challenge a case or if the ticket has already been paid, you effectively plead guilty.
 If you are present and wish to challenge the ticket, you may be given a hearing.

 At a traffic court hearing, the police officer has to be present to testify.
 Often, if the officer does not show up or is called away to duty, the judge may be able to drop the ticket because there is no one to testify against you.
-If the officer does testify, your lawyer can cross-examine them and ask questions that can help put holes in their testimony and challenge the evidence presented.
+If the officer does testify, your lawyer can cross-examine them and ask questions to help poke holes in their testimony and challenge the evidence presented.
+Our Bucks County traffic offense lawyers can represent you at your traffic court hearing.

 Ways to Dismiss Traffic Tickets